 Find out when our practice is open, what the GP consulting times are and what to do if you need help when the practice is closed.
 Find out more

 Prescription requests need to be put in writing or request them online!
 We can not accept requests over the phone.
-If you wish to fax your request to the surgery please use ( 01473 743237)Your prescription will be ready to collect within 2 working days.
+If you wish to fax your request to the surgery please use ( 01473 743237).
 Please note that if your prescription needs reauthorising you may need to see a Dr or nurse for a check up beforehand.